News

 Q. How many locations are expected?

-A. Forecasts are announced for 53 locations in January and February, and for approximately 80 locations nationwide from March onward.
-The forecast locations consist of 53 sample trees observed by local meteorological observatories and approximately 30 additional locations where observation data are obtained from cooperating organizations such as municipalities / local governments and parks.
+A. Forecasts are announced for 53 locations in January and February, and for 84 locations nationwide from March onward.
+The forecast locations consist of 53 sample trees observed by local meteorological observatories and 31 additional locations where observation data are obtained from cooperating organizations such as municipalities / local governments and parks.

 Q. What are the methods and characteristics of the Japan Weather Association’s cherry blossom forecast?